raspberrypilearning/gpio-music-box/en/step_4.md

 Here's a wiring diagram that might help.
 In the example, the remaining legs of the buttons are wired to **GPIO 4**, **GPIO 17**, **GPIO 27** and **GPIO 10**.
 ![4-btn](images/4-btn.png)
 --- /hint --- --- hint ---
-Here's a video that shows how the buttons can be wired.
+Here's a video that shows how you can wire the buttons.
 <video width="560" height="315" controls>
 <source src="images/gpio-music-box-5.webm" type="video/webm">
 Try using Firefox or Chrome for WebM support